the1an1722/CS370-GroupProject/README.md

 **Assignment#3 System models and class design**
 # **Relational Database schema**
-\1.
-Due to the fact that our program can be executed locally, it can be operated without networking, so there is no need for database operations
+1. Since our program can be executed locally, it can be operated without networking, so there is no need for database operations

 # **Structural modeling**
 2a.
 Class Diagram and Definition: